Addressing NIST SP 800 Security Controls Guidelines with Vulnerability Management

 - NIST Information Technology Lab Bulletins

-Addressing NIST SP 800-39: “Guide for Applying the Risk Management Framework” with CORE Insight Enterprise
+Addressing NIST SP 800-39: “Guide for Applying the Risk Management Framework” with Core Insight

 According to NIST SP 800-39, commercially available automated tools “support situational awareness, or [maintain] awareness of the security state of information systems on an ongoing basis through enhanced monitoring processes.”
 However, NIST also cites that those tools, as well as corresponding processes designed to generate risk data, are not being deployed in a timely fashion.
 As a result, system security assessments and authorizations are usually based on infrequently conducted vulnerability scans that test security controls at a single point in time – leaving security professionals unable to measure the real risk to systems between security control test cycles.